Message received from a recent customer:

 How long does it take and what does it cost?

 Both the time required and the cost are dependent on the length, thickness and amount of curl present in the hair.
 Whilst I cannot give a definitive answer here, I can give an average figure for medium length hair.
 By medium length, I mean hair that reaches bra strap level at the back.
 This would generally take 3 – 3.5 hours to complete and cost in the region of £300.
-If there is a successful previous straightener and only the re-growth area needs attention then the cost would be adjusted accordingly at the consultation.
+If there is a successful previous straightener and only a small re-growth area needs attention then the cost would be adjusted accordingly at the consultation.